Patch #35536

 I’m interested in improving the way in which we manage now the assets, but from what I have read, Rails 7 offers an alternative to webpack, let’s discuss this when we do the update.

-Updated by Dmitry Lisichkin 6 months ago
+Updated by Dmitry Lisichkin about 1 year ago

 Marius BALTEANU wrote in #note-4: